Rego in Victoria

 In Victoria, you don’t usually need a roadworthy inspection to renew rego.
-This is called a Certificate of Roadworthiness and you need it only:
+This is called a Certificate of Roadworthiness and you need it only when you:

-- To register a used vehicle after registration was cancelled (3 months after expiry)
+- Register a used vehicle after registration was cancelled (3 months after expiry)

 Remember, certificates are available only from a licensed vehicle tester.
 Cost depends on the age, type and condition of the vehicle.